 After breakfast at the hotel, our visit begins at the National Museum of Gitega, then Boma the former residence of German governor before WW1; Drive back to Bujumbura for overnight.
 B/-/-

 Day 6.
-Bukavu - Kahuzi Biega National Park (Low Land Gorillas trek)
+Kamembe - Kahuzi Biega National Park (Gorilla trek) - Bukavu

 Day 7.
 Bukavu - Idjwi Island

-We drive to the harbor of Bukavu and then take the fast boat to Idjwi Island, which is it is the second-largest lake island in Africa and the tenth largest in the world
+We drive to the harbor of Bukavu and then take the speedboat to Idjwi Island, which is it is the second-largest lake island in Africa and the tenth largest in the world

 Our hotel is located on the western side of the island half way between Goma and Bukavu, just 5 minute walk from the boat jetty.
 Free afternoon to relax along the lake shore.
-B/-/-
+Later in the afternoon we pay a visit to a pygmy village, just a walking distance from our hotel.
+B/L/D

 Gallery